Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Configuration.md

 The available configuration options are:

 -   `prettyPrint` - Whether to pretty print the JSON.
 Default is `false`.
 -   `prettyPrintIndent` - The string to use for indenting when pretty printing.
 Only whitespace characters are allowed.
 Default is empty string.
 -   `generatedFunctionsFolder` - The folder where the generated functions are stored.
 Defaults to `"generated_scopes"`.
+-   `generateCommentOfGeneratedFunctionCall` - Whether to generate a comment when an implicit generated function is called.
+Default is `true`.

 Configuring a datapack is pretty useful for debugging.